Interwar Britain: Ireland

-Period of instability: 1922–1924
+Conservative interlude and Baldwin: 1922–1924

-Stanley Baldwin was Conservative Prime Minister between 1923–1924, 1924–1929 and 1935–1937.
+Stanley Baldwin was Conservative Prime Minister between 1923 and 1924, 1924–1929 and 1935–1937.

 The Lloyd George ministry fell apart in 1922 after Conservative MPs voted to end their membership of the Coalition at the Carlton Club meeting of 19 October.
 Bonar Law became prime minister of a Conservative government and won the general election with a manifesto that promised spending cuts and a non-interventionist foreign policy.
 However, he resigned in May 1923 because of ill health and was replaced by Stanley Baldwin.
 Baldwin, as leader of the Conservative Party (1923–37) and as Prime Minister (in 1923–24, 1924–29 and 1935–37), dominated British politics.
 His mixture of strong social reforms and steady government proved a powerful election combination, with the result that the Conservatives governed Britain either by themselves or as the leading component of the National Government.
 In the general election of 1935 Baldwin's was the last government to win over 50% of the vote.
 Baldwin's political strategy was to polarise the electorate so that voters would choose between the Conservatives on the right and the Labour Party on the left, squeezing out the Liberals in the middle.
 The polarisation did take place and while the Liberals remained active under Lloyd George, they won few seats.
 Baldwin's reputation soared in the 1920s and 1930s, but crashed after 1940 as he was blamed for the appeasement policies toward Germany, and as Churchill was made the Conservative icon by his admirers.
 Since the 1970s Baldwin's reputation has recovered somewhat.
 Ross McKibbin finds that the political culture of the interwar period was built around an anti-socialist middle class, supported by the Conservative leaders, especially Baldwin.